 The Ravens are banged up at the running back position and with J.K.
 Dobbins and Keaton Mitchell both out with injuries, Jeff Zrebiec is reporting that the team will host several free agents for workouts.

-Ravens are taking a look at some veteran RBs today.
-Along with Kenyan Drake, Ronald Jones and James Robinson are in for workouts, per sources.
+Veterans Kenyan Drake, Ronald Jones and James Robinson are in Baltimore for a group workout.

 Kenyan Drake released by the Indianapolis Colts and is now free to sign with any team ahead of the 2023 season.